Brian Bassano

 Brian Sidney Bassano (born in East London, Cape Province, Union of South Africa, on 21 March 1936, died in Launceston, Tasmania, on 10 July 2001) was a South African journalist and cricket historian.

 Life and career

-After some years in England, Brian Bassano returned to South Africa in the late 1960s and became a journalist and cricket commentator on radio.
+Bassano moved from South Africa to the UK in 1961, playing club cricket in England.
+He returned to South Africa in 1966 and became a journalist and a cricket commentator on SABC radio.
 With Donald Woods, he formed one of the first multiracial club teams in South Africa, the Rainbow Cricket Club in East London.

-Bassano became a prolific historian of South Africa's international cricket up to 1970, and made a 30-part television history of South Africa's Test history from 1888 to 1970.
+Bassano became a prolific historian of South Africa's international cricket up to 1970, and made a 30-part television history of South Africa's Test history from 1888 to 1970 for SABC.
 He moved to Australia in 1988.
 Several of his histories were published posthumously.

 His son Chris played first-class cricket for Derbyshire and Tasmania.